 - Photograph signs and lights and the cars in relation to landmarks

-- Get a couple shots of your own injuries, if visible.
+- Get a couple of shots of your injuries, if visible.

-Step 5 Don’t Talk About the Accident With Other Drivers
+Step 5 Don’t Talk About the Accident with Other Driver

 It’s human nature to want to talk to the other driver.
-When you’re in a car accident, you want to say certain things almost instinctively, such as “‘I’m Sorry.”
-But well-intentioned comments can be used as admissions to prove that you were at fault, even if you really weren’t.
-Resist the temptation to discuss the details of the accident with the other drivers.
+When you’re in a car accident, you want to say certain things almost instinctively, such as, “‘I’m sorry.”
+But well-intentioned comments can be used as admissions to prove that you were at fault, even if you weren’t.
+Resist the temptation to discuss the details of the accident with the other driver.
 If you must talk to the other driver, try saying something like this instead: ‘Are you okay?
 I’ve called the police and EMS.
 They’re on their way.
 I’m going to wait in my car until they get here.’

-Remember, it’s fine to check on people to see if they’re hurt.
-It’s fine to let them know you’ve got help on the way.
+Remember, it’s okay to check on people to see if they’re hurt.
+It’s okay to let them know you’ve got help on the way.
 Just be sure you don’t admit fault or make any remarks about how the wreck happened.
 That’s something you can discuss with the police when they arrive.
-Also keep in mind that some people might get hostile or aggressive.
-Avoid confrontations.
-Just wait for the police.
+Also, keep in mind that some people might get hostile or aggressive, avoid confrontations, and wait for the police.

 Step 6 Get Comprehensive Medical Care

-On the day of your accident, it’s important that you go to an emergency room to be checked out.
-Many people worry that this is overreacting, but it’s actually just good common sense.
-Not all injuries can be easily identified by paramedics at the accident scene.
-You may have small fractures, torn muscles or ligaments, whiplash, or internal bleeding.
-Some injuries are not immediately apparent.
-But you may be very stiff and sore a day or two later.
-The Kessler Foundation suggests that about 1.7 million people experience a traumatic brain injury (TBI) each year.
-Special diagnostic tests are required to diagnose these types of injuries.
+On the day of your accident, it’s important that you go to an emergency room to be examined.
+Many people worry that this is overreacting, but it’s good to be seen by a medical provider because paramedics can’t easily identify all injuries at the accident scene.
+You may have small fractures, torn muscles or ligaments, whiplash, or internal bleeding; not all injuries are immediately apparent.
+The Kessler Foundation suggests that about 1.7 million people experience a traumatic brain injury (TBI) each year, and special diagnostic tests are required to diagnose these types of injuries.

-Depending on your injuries, you may be referred to a specialist, such as an orthopedic surgeon, to further assess your need for treatment.
-It’s very important that you make all appointments and follow your doctor’s recommendations throughout treatment.
+Depending on your injuries, you may be referred to a specialist like an orthopedic surgeon, so they can further assess your need for treatment.
+It’s essential that you make all appointments and follow your doctor’s recommendations throughout your treatment.